 Select JSON

-Username is your Surveypal username.
+Username is your Surveypal username (email address)

 Password is combination of text "token-" and your API key.

-To create an API key, select your name from the bottom left corner on the Surveypal front page.
-Then select 'Your account'.
-In the account page select: API keys
+- select your name from the bottom left corner on the Surveypal front page

-- Give your API key a name and click 'Create'.
+- Give your API key a name and click 'Create'

 When you have API key, you can generate Basic Auth password so that you combine text "token" and your API key.
-For example if API key is "AA_HvXX0A1Y1X11113ZV3v11cXX" then Basic Auth password is

-Here is an example:
+Here is an example of webhook details:

 Create a new trigger which will call your new HTTP target when ticket status is changed to solved.